amirallami-code/selection-sorting-algorithm/README.md

-## Selection Sorting Algorithm
-This repository contains an implementation of selection sort, a simple and efficient sorting algorithm.

 ## What is an Algorithm?
 An algorithm is a set of instructions or rules that guide the computer or software in performing a particular task or solving a problem 1.